|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 Every UCEAP program has different types of course offerings; some have limited options or are pre-set for you, but most programs allow you to select from a wide variety of courses offered by the host university.

 At the time of application, it is not always possible to tell exactly what courses will be offered the following academic year.
-You should use the current course listings on the host university website, as well as descriptions of past courses taken in the MyEAP Course Catalogue, to determine if this university has decent offerings in your subject area.
+You should use the current course listings on the host university website, as well as descriptions of past courses taken in the MyEAP Course Catalog, to determine if this university has sufficient offerings in your subject area.
 Reference the “Courses and Credit” tab on your program overview page for resources on identifying courses.

 Academic Planning Form:

 As part of your UCEAP application, you will be asked to fill out an Academic Planning Form (APF).
 This form is an opportunity for you to discuss the courses you plan to take abroad with your major/minor advisor.